• By role

 Professional development time is always difficult to fit into the calendar as there are often competing initiatives and a desire to limit teachers’ time out of the classrooms.
 Grouping educators by their needs allows for shorter, more direct learning sessions.
 For example, after engaging in asynchronous work, counselors or social workers are ready to learn more about their expectations and tools for supporting students with their behavior, social-emotional, and mental health.
 A session dedicated to these types of educators can be tailored specifically to their expectations within MTSS practice.
 This will build buy-in as educators see that their time and expertise are respected by the professional development process.

 Roll-out of MTSS training will often happen over a multi-year period, starting first with leaders and interventionists who are the early adopters of the work.
-These lead learners can ensure the definitions fit the site’s reality and plan for the integration of MTSS within daily practice.
+These lead learners can ensure that the definitions fit the site’s reality and plan for the integration of MTSS within daily practice.
 Once the workflow is established, core content teachers, counselors, and paraprofessionals can be trained during the first year of implementation to establish a strong foundation of basic practices and prepare for the addition of more complex MTSS components.

-Suggested groupings include but are not limited to:
+Suggested groupings include, but are not limited to:

 • Site administrators and PLC leads